sapegin/blog.sapegin.me/content/all/react-testing-4-cypress.md

 However, Cypress has many more features that we haven’t covered in the article, and that may be useful one day.

+I’ll be super happy if you share the article, and [let me know](https://twitter.com/iamsapegin) what you think!

 ---

 Thanks to [Artem Zakharchenko](https://redd.one/).